Overwhelmed with Joy

 “overwhelmed with joy”

-Then we moved to the second question of our exercise, “Why does this moment in the text get you?” and our responses again were the same.
-It was because the phrase “overwhelmed with joy” awakened a deep longing in us, a deep longing to be overwhelmed with joy.
+Then we moved to the second question of our exercise, “Why does this moment in the text get you?” and our responses were again the same.
+It was because that phrase “overwhelmed with joy” awakened a deep longing in us, a deep longing to be overwhelmed with joy.
 There was a wistfulness in our midst.
 We had caught a glimpse of something in the text, and we wanted it.
 We really wanted it.
 Real bad.

 Do any of you have a great longing to be overwhelmed with joy?